kgdunn/pid-book/univariate-review/univariate-review.rst

 The advantage of the paired test is that any :index:`systematic error` in our measurement system, what ever it might be, is removed as long as that error is consistent.
 Say for example we are measuring blood pressure, and the automated blood pressure device has a bias of -5 mmHg.
 This systematic error will cancel out when we subtract the 2 test readings.
 In the example of the raw materials and additives: any variation in the raw materials and its (unintended) effect on the outcome variable of interest will be cancelled.

-The disadvantage of the paired test is that we loose degrees of freedom.
+The disadvantage of the paired test is that we lose degrees of freedom.
 Let's see how:

 	#.
 Calculate the :math:`n` differences: :math:`w_1 = x_{B,1} - x_{A,1}; w_2 = x_{B,2} - x_{A,2}, \ldots` to create the sample of values :math:`\mathbf{w} = [w_1, w_2, \ldots, w_n]`